 Missionaries take great solace in knowing that God hears their prayers.
-But they also wonder if anyone else prays for them.
+But they also wonder if anyone actually prays for them.

 Too often, they hear, “We’ll be praying for you!”
 But they don’t hear often enough, “We’ve been praying for you.”

 With this third encouragement, you have answered one of their deepest questions.
 Not just does anyone know them.
 Not just does anyone know what their ministry is.
 But does anyone care enough to pray for them.
 And you answered it with a clear, affirming, uncoerced, “Yes.”